spring-iitd/Cellular-Security/docs/divyanka-docs/implement-network-slicing.md

 ### Step 3: Configure UERANSIM for Network Slicing

 1. **UE Configuration**: Edit the UERANSIM UE configuration file to include the desired slice.
 This file is typically named `ue.yaml`.
 We can create a copy of `ue.yaml` and then edit those copies.
 Let's call the first copy `ue1_internet.yaml`.
 Create a copy using `cp ue.yaml ue1_internet.yaml`.
 Now open `ue1_internet.yaml`.
-You need to specify the `sst` and `sd` for the slice in the `sessions` section:
+You need to specify the `sst` for the slice in the `sessions` section:

    ```yaml
    supi: 999705210000011